Neirth/NestedApi/README.md

   <img src="./docs/assets/NestedApi-logo.svg?raw=true">
 </p>

 Microservices based framework to create a backend services for the real world.
+(Under Heavy Development)

 ## Deployment
 This project is a Github Template, is to say, you can use this project for create a real backend service, only you need write the modules that you need.
 The modules they can use other programming language than Java, as long as it is compatible with the technologies that use the modules already available.
 Consult the documentation for more information.